 While the beauty industry is trying to become more sustainable, you can do a few things to help push the agenda of sustainable cosmetics forward.

 Beauty products with natural and organic ingredients are not only good for your skin, but they are also good for the environment as well.
 Cosmetics with toxic ingredients can cause irreparable damage to your skin, health, and the environment.

-From bath products to make-up and sunscreens, there are so many cosmetics made with natural ingredients available.
-These products are not hard to find either, and you can find some of the eco-friendly friendly sunscreens here.
+From bath products to, deodorants, make-up, and sunscreens, there are so many cosmetics made with natural ingredients and minimal to low-zero-waste packaging available.
+These products are not hard to find either; check out some of our lists of the best here:

 There are so many beauty companies with tons of beauty products in the market today, and more are still cropping up every day.
 Look out for the brands that operate on sustainable practices like using renewable energy sources, minimalist or recycled paper packaging, and sustainable palm oil.
 Apart from zero negative impact on the environment, fair labor and trading practices are also important.

 Some big beauty brands tout themselves as natural or organic while being only partially or insignificantly so.
-The British Beauty Council reports showed that 1 of every 3 persons do not understand the origin or impacts of the ingredients in their personal care products.
+The British Beauty Council reports showed that 1 in every 3 persons does not understand the origin or impacts of the ingredients in their beauty brand choices or personal care products.

 Greenwashing tricks many consumers into buying cosmetics with too many harmful chemicals and too few natural ingredients.
 Many brands are guilty of greenwashing their products.
 They may add just 1% organic material and proceed to label the product ‘green,’ ‘natural,’ or ‘organic.’

 Learn about the ingredients and certifications that indicate how safe a product is for you and the environment.
 Don't forget to help raise awareness by telling friends and family about the things you learn.